-After reviewing the request for appeal, the director of student services may deny the request for an appeal, may render a new decision in the case, or may increase or decrease the severity of the action taken.
-The director of student services will render a final decision on the appeal and inform the student of this decision in writing.
+After reviewing the request for appeal, the assistant dean of admissions and student services may deny the request for an appeal, may render a new decision in the case, or may increase or decrease the severity of the action taken.
+The assistant dean of admissions and student services will render a final decision on the appeal and inform the student of this decision in writing.
 Records will be kept of the outcome of the proceedings and kept in the student's file.